REQUESTING GED RECORDS

 Official GED Practice Tests are comparable in content, level of difficulty, and format to the GED Tests.

-THE GED EXAMS
+THE GED EXAM

 GENERAL HINTS FOR TESTING